 I’ve also included 3 warning signs to look out for.
 Let’s get started!

 1. Know What You Want

 What kind of magician do you need?
-Are you looking for wacky kids entertainment or a sophisticated corporate event entertainment?
-Being specific with your online search will help you hire a magician who’s the perfect fit for you.
+Are you looking for a wacky kids’ magician, or a world-class illusionist?
+Being specific with your search will help you hire a magician who’s the perfect fit for you.